Mohammad-Elahi/UnityVR-RGB-Channel-Splitter/README.md

 1. Create a C# script in the Assets part and copy the code to it.
 2. Right-click on the VRHeadset GameObject in the hierarchy and Create Empty Object.
 Rename it to RGBSeparator.
 3. Attach the RGBSeparation.cs script to the RGBSeparator Object.
-4. Create `Recordings` folder on the project folder.
+4. Create a `Recordings` folder in the root directory of the project folder.

 ## Code
 ```